 KPE has partnered with Accessibility Services to provide support to students with concussion or acquired brain injury symptoms.
 If you hit your head or experience a strong jolt to your body you should seek immediate medical attention and then consult with the Academic Advisor about your next steps.
 You will be referred to register with Accessibility Services so a support system can be put into place to help you manage academic issues while you recover.
 Academic advising appointment booking instructions are available on the Student Services webpage.

 YOUR PROFESSORS AND TAs

 The professors, course instructors and Teaching Assistants at the University of Toronto are committed to helping you succeed.
-All course instructors will offer drop-in office hours for students enrolled in their course.
+All course instructors will offer office hours for students enrolled in their course.
 This is a great opportunity for you to connect with a professor about their research and course content.
 You can view professor profiles on the Meet the Faculty webpage.
 Course TAs will lead smaller group learning activities including tutorials and labs and are another great resource for information about research and course content.

 KPE Connect Peer-Mentors